vuyyala581/Automatic-Number-Plate-Recognition/README.md

 Example: TN 01 AB 1234 (TN = Tamil Nadu, 01 = RTO code, AB = series, 1234 = unique number)
 ```

-## Example Image Output
-The detected license plate is highlighted and displayed using matplotlib.

-## Troubleshooting
+## Notes
-- Ensure that the image file path is correct.
+- Ensure that the image provided contains a clear and visible license plate for better accuracy.
+- Modify the image path in the script if necessary.
-- If the plate is not detected, try adjusting the contour approximation parameters.
+- If no text is detected, try adjusting the image quality or OCR settings.
-- If the OCR result is incorrect, ensure that the image quality is good and the plate is clearly visible.

-## Future Improvements
-- Improve accuracy by training a custom OCR model.
-- Extend support for multiple images or video stream processing.
-- Implement a web-based interface for real-time license plate recognition.

-## License
+## Author
-This project is open-source and can be modified or distributed freely.
+Vuyyala Kavya